How to submit VAT returns online?

 Step 1 - Review and submit VAT return

 Select the period you want to submit.
 You will then go to the detailed page of that VAT return.
 At the top of the page you will see the most important information such as last submission date, payment date and the payable or receivable amount.
 Make sure you submit on time to avoid any additional fees.

-If everything looks good you can submit the VAT return to HMRC by pressing the button “Submit and lock period”.
+If everything looks good you can submit the VAT return to HMRC by pressing the button “Review and submit”.
 You will then get an overview of what will happen and how your journal entry will look like for this period.

 If your VAT is zero you will still need to submit the VAT return to HMRC.

 Step 2 - Record VAT payment

 After submitting your VAT return you will have to pay or receive money from HMRC.
 This needs to be done before you can record the VAT payment and complete the VAT return.
 Read more about how to pay or receive money from HMRC here.

 When the transaction has been registered on your bank account you can record the payment by clicking the button “Record and complete”.
 Select the payment account, the payment date and the amount.
 Press “Register payment ” to mark your VAT return as completed.

 You also have the option to use the checkbox “I have already recorded this”.
 You should use this if you have recorded the VAT payment outside the VAT return flow, i.e. by using the regular bookkeeping flow.
 Selecting this option will allow you to complete the VAT return and mark it as done.
 We recommend you to record all your VAT payments inside of each VAT return to get a better overview.